EMODnet/EMODnet-Biology-Zooplankton-Biodiversity-Interpolated-Maps/README.md

 These outputs provide a detailed, spatially-explicit representation of zooplankton diversity over time, suitable for further analysis or visualization.

----

-### Limitations
-- Spatial and temporal gaps in observations may introduce interpolation uncertainty.
-- Error thresholds and masking criteria may require adjustment for specific applications.

----

-This product combines advanced spatial interpolation techniques with ecological modeling, enabling a deeper understanding of biodiversity dynamics in the Baltic Sea region.

 ## More information:

 ### References